superluminar-io/workshop/content/labs/automated-backups/_index.md

 > **Note:** You need to wait for the next day, to see the automated backup listed in AWS Backup.

 As soon as the first backup for your DynamoDB table is available, AWS Backup will list the table in the **Protected Resources**.
-For ensure you table is already backed up now, you can create an on-demand backup using the button in the top right corner.
+To ensure your table is already backed up, you can create an on-demand backup using the button in the top right corner.

 ![CloudFormation for superwerker](/screenshots/backup/backup-on-demand.png)